What is a Probation Officer?

 Pre-trial services officers investigate an offender’s background to determine if that offender can be safely allowed back into the community before his or her trial date.
 They must assess the risk and make a recommendation to a judge who decides on the appropriate sentencing or bond amount.
 When offenders are allowed back into the community, pretrial officers supervise them to make sure that they stay with the terms of their release and appear at their trials.

 Parole officers work with people who have been released from jail and are serving parole to help them re-enter society.
-They monitor post-release offenders and provide them with various resources, such as substance abuse counseling or job training, to aid in their rehabilitation.
+They monitor post-release offenders and provide them with various resources, such as substance abuse counselling or job training, to aid in their rehabilitation.
 By doing so, the officers try to change the offenders’ behaviour and thus reduce the risk of that person committing another crime and having to return to jail or prison.

 Correctional treatment specialists, who also may be known as case managers or correctional counsellors, counsel offenders and develop rehabilitation plans for them to follow when they are no longer in prison or on parole.
 They may evaluate inmates using questionnaires and psychological tests.
 They also work with inmates, probation officers, and staff of other agencies to develop parole and release plans.
 For example, they may plan education and training programs to improve offenders' job skills.